j-germino/scrnaseq-course/README.md

 # scrnaseq-course

 Jupyter notebook files for 2023 single-cell RNA sequencing data anaylsis UCSF Diabetes Center bootcamp.
-Intended to be run on sub-sampled mTEC dataset in google colab.
+Intended to be run on the provided sub-sampled mTEC dataset in google colab.

 0_intro_to_python.ipynb - Introductory tutorial on programming in python
 1_scanpy_data_preprocessing.ipynb - Best practices QC preprocessing steps for single-cell RNA-seq datasets